mykelalvis/FT/Traveller/WORKING/Book 1.md

 who are menacing player-characters, or of people presenting themselves for hire, may be determined and recorded for use when necessary.
-Loyalty and Dedication: In most cases, non-player characters will be dependable and loyal (assuming the absence of bad treatment by their employers); the possi- bility exists, however, that a seemingly loyal non-player character has foul play at heart.
-The referee should utilize the character reaction table (in Book 3) to deter- mine such potential, and note such possibilities as they exist.
+Loyalty and Dedication: In most cases, non-player characters will be dependable and loyal (assuming the absence of bad treatment by their employers); the possi-bility exists, however, that a seemingly loyal non-player character has foul play at heart.
+The referee should utilize the character reaction table (in Book 3) to deter-mine such potential, and note such possibilities as they exist.
 Continued loyalty of non-player characters is ultimately dependent on the quality of treatment and level of skill of their employing player-characters.
 Character Generation: Most players new to Traveller spend some time in the